A characterization of translated convex bodies: Introduction.

 If $r_1=r_2$, then $K_1, K_2$ are translated.
 If $r_1\not=r_2$, then $K_1$ and $K_2$ are spheres with centers at $p_1$ and $p_2$, respectively. \end{theorem}

 \begin{corollary} Let $K \subset \mathbb{R}^n$ be a convex body, $n\geq 3$, and let $S\subset K$ be a $(n-1)$-sphere with center $p$.
-Suppose that: 1) for all supporting hyperplane $\Pi$ of $S$ the section $\Pi \cap K$ is centrally symmetric and 2) for all pair of parallel supporting hyperplanes $\Pi_1, \Pi_2$ of $S$ the sections $\Pi_1 \cap K$ and $ \Pi_2\cap K$ are translated.
+Suppose that: 1) for all supporting hyperplane $\Pi$ of $S$ the section $\Pi \cap K$ is centrally symmetric and 2) for all pairs of parallel supporting hyperplanes $\Pi_1, \Pi_2$ of $S$ the sections $\Pi_1 \cap K$ and $ \Pi_2\cap K$ are translated.
 Then $K$ is centrally symmetric. \end{corollary} \begin{proof} We take a system of coordinates such that $p$ is the origin.
 We apply Theorem \ref{paris}, taking $K_1=K, K_2=-K$ and $S_1=S=S_2$.
 Therefore $K$ and $-K$ are translated.
-Thus $K$ is centrally symmetric. \end{proof}
+Thus $K$ is centrally symmetric. \end{proof} This work is organized as following: \begin{enumerate} \item Introduction.